Macrometacorp/docs/docs/graphs/index.md

 ### Create Vertex Collections

-Vertex collections are used to store the vertices or nodes of your graph.
+Vertex collections are [document collections](../collections/documents/) used to store the vertices or nodes of your graph.
 Each vertex represents an entity in your data model, such as a person, a product, or an event.

-A vertex can be a document in a [document collection](../collections/documents/) or of an [edge collection](../collections/graph-edge/), so `edges` can be used as `vertices`.
+A vertex can be a document in a document collection or of an [edge collection](../collections/graph-edge/), so `edges` can be used as `vertices`.
 Which collections are used within a named graph is defined via _edge definitions_.

 ### Create Edge Collections